cuchakma/Fetch-Posts/README.md

 # Fetch-Posts
-This project fetch posts from an api
+This project fetch posts from an api, this is done using mode javascript(vanilla javascript)